mghendi/ABW-Academy/Practitioners Course/Cohort1_2022/Projects/Brenda Nangehe/readme.md

 ## Project Title
-Digital learning reporting dashboard for course tracking nad evaluation.
+Digital learning reporting dashboard for course tracking and evaluation.

 #### Background information
 One of the Amref Health Africa Strategic Pillar is Human resources for health; to develop and sustain human resources for health (HRH) to catalyze the attainment of universal health coverage.
 The Strategic Objective is to increase the number and skills mix of mid-level and community-level health workers and Scaling up the use of digital learning approaches is a priority intervention.